 The only constant thing about today’s business market is it's constantly changing.
 Technology keeps business models and brand identity in flux, introducing new competition daily.
 Those who can’t hug the curve and remain on the road to success can end up sidelined.
 Even huge, solid-seeming companies have made the mistake of not adapting quickly enough and have fallen by the wayside.

 So, how can a smaller firm keep up?
-It’s certainly a challenge, but it's manageable if you’re willing to make important, though often subtle, shifts in your business model and brand identity.
-These changes help you stay relevant and successful in today’s fast-paced, ever-evolving marketplace.
+It’s certainly a challenge, but it's manageable if you’re willing to make significant, though often subtle, shifts in your business model and brand identity.
+These changes help you stay relevant and thriving in today’s fast-paced, ever-evolving marketplace.
 To determine what shifts may be necessary, it pays to keep your eye on the competition, including these new potential players in your business space:

 - Entrepreneurial upstarts - Yes, we mean startups.
 Fresh, bright players are today disrupting the tried-and-true business models of established companies and starting a new revolution.
-Entrepreneurs with newer and more efficient ways to do anything can enter the market quickly with VC or crowd funding.
+Entrepreneurs with newer and more efficient ways to do anything can enter the market quickly with VC or crowdfunding.